mHC-GNN: Manifold-Constrained Hyper-Connections for Graph Neural Networks: Introduction

-In parallel, recent advances in deep learning architectures have explored expanding the width of residual streams to enhance model capacity without proportionally increasing computational costs.
-Hyper-Connections (HC)~\citep{zhu2024hyper} introduced learnable matrices to modulate connection strengths across expanded residual streams in Transformers.
-However, the unconstrained nature of HC compromises the identity mapping property critical for stable deep training.
-Xie et al.~\citep{xie2025mhc} recently proposed Manifold-Constrained Hyper-Connections (\mhc) for language models, addressing this by projecting connection matrices onto the Birkhoff polytope of doubly stochastic matrices via Sinkhorn-Knopp normalization.
-This ensures feature mean conservation and bounded signal propagation, enabling stable training at scale in Transformers.
+In parallel, Hyper-Connections (HC)~\citep{zhu2024hyper} introduced learnable matrices to modulate connection strengths across expanded residual streams in Transformers. \citet{xie2025mhc} proposed Manifold-Constrained Hyper-Connections (\mhc) for language models, addressing instability in HC by projecting connection matrices onto the Birkhoff polytope via Sinkhorn-Knopp normalization~\citep{sinkhorn1967concerning}.
+This ensures feature mean conservation and bounded signal propagation for stable training at scale.